mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 ### B. \(T-minus 11 working days\) First Draft

-* PM leads finish the blog post draft
+* PMs finish the blog post draft by writing a section for each feature
 * Release manager checks that the guidelines in the Checklist for Review of Draft are met
   * Ask: how would you rate the title?
 How can we make it 1 score better?
 Use this method for other parts of the blog draft, inlcuding screenshots